Ma-Koehler/Comparison-of-reject-inference-algorithms/README.md

 ### Preparing the data

-The data is already available for all parts of the code, meaning you don't have to run the code in the right order.
-Every code should function on it's own.
-But of course they might produce data and thus alter other files.

-You can start with only the file "accepts_original.parquet" and "rejects_original.parquet" and if you follow the order you can create the rest of the data yourself through the implementations.
+You need to first create the files "accepts_original.parquet" and "rejects_original.parquet" and if you follow the implementations and their order accordingly you can create the rest of the data yourself through the data generation process.

 First take a look at the "Data_Preprocessing.ipynb" file.
 There I use my original Lending Loan accepts and rejects and set them up for the data generation process.
 I also showcase their statistics and do statistical tests.

 In the data generation file "Data_Generation.ipynb" I rebalance my data and create an unbiased dataset from my accepts only.
 Thus we have synthetically generated accepts and rejects.
 I use the accepts as a baseline, then rebalance my data using SMOTE oversampling.
 After that I employ a scorecard to predict probabilities of default and assign my observations to accepts and rejects, where we know the true outcome loan_status.
 I also showcase their statistics and do some statistical analysis.

 Furthermore there is a small file "Coefficient_Analysis.ipynb" for the analysis of the coefficients of the accetps.
 This file showcases the unobserved variables and the correlation matrix used in the thesis.
+But this is not necessary for the reject inference models.
 There is also some R-Code used.

 ### The used models